 Current Students

 The programs authorized by the trustees include expenditures for scholarships, stipends, grants-in-aid for only currently admitted students.
-If student body fee funds are used for these purposes, there are special requirements to facilitate coordination with the campus financial aid office.
+If student body fee funds are used for these purposes, there are special requirements to facilitate coordination with the university financial aid office.
 See section on Financial Aid and Loans; 5 CCR § 42500(d).

 General Regulations